 This was how I planned my Cairo to Cape Town overland journey.
 I've always got a bit of a plan but en route, you learn of new things and places and adapt accordingly.
 Once on the ground, part of the fun or the journey is sorting out the logistics.
 But this just involves a trip to the bus station to see when the bus to the intended destination will depart.
 This is Africa.
 There was never a need to book in advance, save the Aswan | Wadi Halfa ferry.

 This was an overland journey.
 Flights are not part of the equation.
 I am disgusted by travellers who say they completed Cairo to Cape Town, overland and glaze over the fact that they were forced to fly into Khartoum or even skip Sudan entirely.
 Americans are very often refused visas!

-And nearly everyone goes Cairo to Cape Town as the logistics of acquiring visas is easier.
+And nearly everyone goest Cairo to Cape Town as the logistics of acquiring visas is easier.
 An Ethiopian visa is only possible, in countries south of Ethiopia, for locals.
-Tourists are thus forced to fly in to Addis where they are granted a 30 day visa or secure in their home country.
+Tourists are thus forced to fly into Addis where they are granted a 30-day visa or secure in their home country.

 I travelled through 10 countries.
 Egypt, Sudan, Etiopia, Kenya, Tanzania, Mozambique, Zimbabwe, Lesotho, South Africa.